andrea-magni/MARS/README.md

 - Known compatibility: **Delphi versions from XE4 to 10 Seattle**
 - *Some functionalities requires FireDAC*
-- *Should compile since Delphi XE, maybe 2010, with some small changes*
+- *Should compile since Delphi XE, maybe 2010, with minor changes*

 # The project